flowxo/flowxo-sdk/README.md

 ```

 You'll find the original value in `input`, a flag to say whether the boolean is `valid`, and `parsed` which will either contain `null`, `true` or `false`.

-Boolean fields are most useful for custom inputs, where the `input_options` are generated from the connected service's API.

 #### Dictionary Fields